 You can get pingueculae at any age, but they’re mainly found in middle-aged and older people.
 These growths rarely need to be removed, and no treatment is necessary in most cases.

-A pinguecula is yellowish in color and has a triangular shape.
-It’s a small raised patch that grows close to your cornea, which is the transparent layer that lies over your pupil and iris (the colored part of your eye.
+A pinguecula is yellowish in color and typically has a triangular shape.
+It’s a small raised patch that grows close to your cornea.
+Your cornea is the transparent layer that lies over your pupil and iris.
+Your iris is the colored part of your eye.

 A pinguecula can make your eye feel irritated or dry.
-It can also cause the sensation that you have something in your eye.
-Or you might experience a gritty feeling—as though you had sand or other rough particles in your eye.
-The affected eye might also itch or become red and inflamed.
-These symptoms caused by pingueculae can be mild or severe.
+It can also feel like you have something in your eye, such as sand or other rough particles.
+The affected eye can itch or become red and inflamed.
+These symptoms of pinguecula can be mild or severe.

 - causes extreme discomfort when you try to wear contact lenses

 - is constantly and severely inflamed, even after you apply eye drops or ointments